dbojan/python-azure-ocr/README.md

 - prebuilt-layout, more expensive, better ocr of characters than prebulit-layout, recognizes tables

 choose model by editinig "azure2_ocr.py", and setting var st_model= to prebulit-read, or prebuilt-layout

+PRICING:
+First month free:
+- Free - Web/Container1 	All 	0 - 500 pages free per month

+After first month, you have to switch to pay mode, but they will not bill you unless you go over limit:
+- TEXT ONLY:
+  - 0-1M pages - $1.50 per 1,000 pages
+  - 1M+ pages - $0.60 per 1,000 pages
+- TABLES INLCUDED:
+  - All Prebuilt Models: Document, Layout, ... 	$10 per 1,000 pages

 ## using the program